How to get cannabis license in Peru

 Find out more

 Peru has a long way to go before its government considers legalizing recreational cannabis.
 For now, businesses can only sell via approved Peruvian laboratories with one of the three approved types of licenses.
-Sounds complicated?
+Understanding how to get a cannabis license in Peru sounds complicated?
 GrowerIQ makes the application simple.
 Click the button below or fill out the sign-up form to get in touch with our experts.

 About GrowerIQ